wormania/halo5-req-script/readme.md

 Navigate to the next Requisition page, and with the console selected you can push Up and then Enter to repeat the previous script.

 ## History
+0.94a: Improved handling for Halo 2 Battle Rifle
 0.94: Updated spreadsheet for "Infinity's Armory" content, add fix for the blank-card waypoint bug
 0.93: Stop Powerups without Certifications being counted
 0.92a: Fix crash on Chrome